 So what is this seemingly magic overnight success maker I'm talking about?
 Licensing, of course.

-During Superbowl XLVI, Fun's song "We Are Young" appeared in a later-acclaimed Chevrolet commerical.
-Fun shot into stardom.
+During Superbowl XLVI, fun.'s song "We Are Young" appeared in a later-acclaimed Chevrolet commercial. fun. took off almost instantly.
 They were played on countless radio stations, featured on an episode of Glee, won a Grammy, recorded with P!nk, and also released a few other singles with even greater success.
-And they're stil trucking along.

-So, how did they go from underground sensations to Grammy winners?
+So, how did these bands go from underground sensations to Grammy winners?
 What was their secret?

-So, why are we talking about Fun?
+So why are we harping on about this?
 Because this could be you!
 Nothing is stopping you from getting your music licensed and raking in some great royalty money, while also gaining some commercial success.
-The need for music in film, video games, and commericals is enormous!
+The need for music in film, video games, and commercials is enormous!
 Think about it:

 The music played during a commercial or film scene?
 Licensing.

 The music that plays in the background of a video game or app?
 Licensing.